pangeo-data/pangeo-tutorial/README.md

 # Pangeo Tutorial Materials
 **[*Click here for AGU 2019 Agenda*](abstracts/agu2019.md)**

 This repository tutorial materials for half-day workshops that showcase Pangeo JupyterHub deployments.
 The `notebooks` directory has Jupyter notebooks that illustrate key python libraries including geopandas, xarray, dask, and intake.
-You can run these notebooks interactively on BinderHub services like [MyBinder.org](https://mybinder.org). **Note that these are emphermal computing environments on Public infrastructure, so you may loose work, and don't store passwords**
+You can run these notebooks interactively on BinderHub services like [MyBinder.org](https://mybinder.org). **Note that these are emphermal computing environments on Public infrastructure, so you may lose work, and don't store passwords**

 | Basic content  |
 | ------------- |